mindsdb/mindsdb/mindsdb/README.md

 * Build a custom set of neural networks that can possibly best achieve the prediction you want.
 * Prepare the data so it can be fed into the proposed neural networks
-* Train, test and compare the the accuracy and complexity of each neural network.
+* Train, test and compare the accuracy and complexity of each neural network.
 * Deploy the best suited model to a production environment that can be used and updated with tools that are very familiar to any developer (see the proxy section).

-On top of all this it provides you with a step by step explanation of what is doing to obtain such predictions and what finds to be important within your data.
+On top of all this it provides you with a step by step explanation of what it's doing to obtain such predictions and what it finds to be important within your data.

 Currently MindsDB works with relational data sources.
 What this means, is data lives in tables in: excel spreadsheets, CSV files or tables in any of the following database servers (oracle, mysql, postgres,  mariadb, redshift, aurora, oracle, TyDB)